WDI-SEA/react-development-course-materials/05-React Router/05-build-a-dentist-website-part2-exercise.md

 <aside class="notes">

 **Talking points**:
-* So our web app now looks like the left image.
+* Our web app now looks like the left image.
 But do you see a difference between the left and right images?
 * React strips out whitespace (e.g., spaces, returns, tabs) between elements.
-If we write `<Link>` components next to each other, even if they're on new lines in our code, React strips all of the whitespace between them and squishes them all together.
+If we write `<Link>` components next to each other, even if they're on new lines in our code, React strips all of the whitespace between them and brings them all together.

 </aside>